Innovation Sandbox Programme

 Central Bank of Ireland has developed an Innovation Sandbox Programme to inform the early stage development of selected innovative initiatives that promote better outcomes for consumers and the financial system.
 Through the programme, we aim to provide regulatory advice and support to firms on their innovative projects, in line with our public policy objectives.

-Our Innovation Sandbox Programme will take a thematic approach.
+Our Innovation Sandbox Programme takes a thematic approach.
 “Combatting Financial Crime” is the theme of the first programme.

 The programme operates on a cohort basis over six months to allow the innovation to develop.